 Restart Your Mac

 If you are unable to update your Mac even after you clean up the storage, restart your Mac.
 A normal restart often fixes random issues.
 So, give it a try.
 Once your Mac has rebooted, head to the System Preferences > Software Update and try to install the update.

 Software updates often fail or tend to come to an abrupt halt due to poor Internet connection.
 So, make sure your Mac is connected to a stable internet connection.

 Click on the Wi-Fi menu and turn it off.
 Now, wait for some time and then turn it on.
 After that, kickstart the software update, as usual, to check if you have finally got the better of the issue.
 You can also try to restart your router once, if simply turning Wi-Fi off and on doesn’t do the trick.

-When Apple’s servers face an outage, many things come to a halt including the macOS software update.
-Hence, make sure Apple’s system status for Mac update is live and running.
+When Apple’s servers face an outage, many things come to a halt including the macOS update.
+Hence, make sure Apple’s system status for Mac updates is live and running.

 Reset the NVRAM

 More often than not, resetting NVRAM gets rid of many common problems.
 Thus, if none of the solutions has come to your rescue in troubleshooting the macOS update issue, bring it into action as well.
 To get started, turn on your Mac.
 Then hold down the command-Option-P-R keys as soon as your computer powers on.
 Hold down these keys for about 20 seconds and then release them.
 On an older Mac that chimes at boot, press and hold the keys until you hear a second startup chime.